Controllable Video Generation: A Survey: Application

 \section{Application}

 With the rapid advancement of video generative models, video generation techniques are increasingly being applied to real-world scenarios.
-As illustrated in Fig.~\ref{fig:Application}, T2V models have demonstrated significant potential in areas such as video inpainting, object composition, 4D generation, autonomous driving, world model, and embodied intelligence.
+As illustrated in Fig.~\ref{fig:Application}, T2V models have demonstrated significant potential in various areas.